 quire new project-name

-Quire will download a new starter project into a folder named “my-project” in your home directory.
-The process may take a minute as Quire installs a new starter project (a sample publication including content, images, and relevant metadata that you can build off of) into a folder named
+Quire will download a new starter project into a folder named “my-project” that can be found in your Definition: home directory: A home directory is a file system directory on a multi-user operating system that serves as the repository for a user’s personal files, applications, music, movies, downloads, etc. The directory name usually defaults to the system user’s name.
+You can find the directory by opening your Finder or File Explorer window and typing Command-Shift-H..
+The process may take a minute as Quire installs a new starter project (a sample publication including content, images, and relevant metadata that you can build off of) in the

 The project is ready when you see the message: “Theme and dependencies successfully installed.”

 - If you are a Mac user and receive an error message when previewing a new project or an existing project, check to see what operating system you are on.
 If you are on Monterey, follow this link to install Python 2: https://www.python.org/downloads/release/python-2718/.
 Click the “macOS 64-bit installer” and follow the prompts.
 Then navigate to